msshashank1997/pythonassignment/README.md

 - In this program continuously monitor the CPU usage of the local machine.
 - If the CPU usage exceeds a predefined threshold (e.g., 80%), an alert message should be displayed.
 - The program will run indefinitely until interrupted.
-- he program should include appropriate error handling to handle exceptions that may arise during the monitoring process.
+- The program has include appropriate error handling to handle exceptions that may arise during the monitoring process.

 ### Prerequisites